Skip to footer content

 What Is the Text Replacement Method?

 Once your template exists, populating it with actual data is straightforward using text replacement.
-This approach is conceptually similar to managing presentation content where placeholders are replaced with dynamic values.
-The following code snippet demonstrates filling the form with sample applicant information:
+The following code snippet demonstrates filling the form with sample applicant information by loading the template file and iterating over all text elements:

 using IronWord;